cashcon57/nye-party-2025/README.md

 New Year's Eve Party 2025 Invite 🥂✨

-This repository hosts the interactive, responsive web invitation for Andrew & Cash's NYE Party, created by Cash.
-The theme is "All That Glitters Is Gold", featuring a midnight blue and gold luxury aesthetic.
+This repository hosts the interactive, responsive web invitation for Andrew & Cash's NYE Party.
+The theme is "All That Glitters Is Gold", featuring a midnight blue and gold luxury aesthetic with high-end animations.

 🌟 Features

+Immersive Intro: "Champagne Fizz" overlay with rising bubbles and entrance animation.

-Responsive Design: Optimized for both mobile devices and desktops.
+Responsive Design: Optimized for all devices with a fixed starry background (no seams).

 Dynamic Animations:

-"Champagne Fizz" intro overlay with rising bubbles.

-3D Card Tilt effect on mouse movement (physics-based smoothing).
+3D Card Tilt: Physics-based smooth tilting effect on mouse movement.

+Confetti Burst: Triggers when guests click the RSVP button.

-Gold shimmer text and floating background particles.
+Gold Shimmer: animated text gradients and floating background particles.

-Confetti burst upon clicking RSVP.

 Smart Interactions:

-RSVP via Text: Composes a group SMS to both hosts automatically.
+Group RSVP: One-tap button composes a group SMS to both hosts.

 Live Countdown: Ticks down to Midnight, Jan 1, 2026.

-Add to Calendar: Direct links for Google Calendar and Apple Calendar (.ics).
+Calendar Integration: Direct links for Google Calendar and Apple Calendar (.ics).

-Maps & Copy: Clickable address opens Google Maps; copy button for clipboard access.
+Navigation: Clickable address opens Google Maps; dedicated "Copy" button for clipboard.

-Share Button: Uses the native device share sheet to send the link.
+Share: Native share sheet integration for easily sending the invite to others.

-Spotify Integration: Link to the collaborative playlist.
+Spotify: Direct link to the collaborative party playlist.

-Local Notifications: "Time-bomb" notification logic that thanks guests for attending if they visit the site after Jan 1, 2026 (requires user permission).

-Social Preview: Optimized Open Graph tags for beautiful link previews in iMessage/WhatsApp.
+Social Preview: Optimized Open Graph tags ensuring the link looks beautiful when texted or shared on social media.

 📁 File Structure

 index.html - The main application code containing HTML, CSS, and JavaScript.

-og-preview.html - A utility file used to generate the social media preview image.
+og-preview.html - A utility file used to generate the social media preview image text/layout.

-20251212_182720.jpg - (Required) The photo of Andrew & Cash displayed in the "Hosts" section.
+hosts.jpg - (Required) The photo of Andrew & Cash displayed in the "Hosts" section.

 preview.jpg - (Required) The image shown when the link is shared via text or social media.

 🛠️ Customization & Updates

+1. Host Photo

+Ensure you have a photo of the hosts named hosts.jpg uploaded to the root of this repository.

-1. Generating the Link Preview
+2. Generating the Link Preview

-To ensure the link looks great when texted:
+To ensure the link looks great when texted (iMessage/WhatsApp):

 Open og-preview.html in your web browser on a desktop.